fjossinet/RNArtistCore/README.md

 ### <a name="ss"></a>The ```ss``` element

+An ss element allows you to describe one or several secondary structures.
 You have different ways to define a secondary structure:
 * by describing all the structural elements yourself using the element **```parts```**
 * from a bracket notation using the element **```bn```**
 * from a file using the elements **```vienna```**, **```bpseq```**, **```ct```**, or **```stockholm```**